Best Skilled Trades for Women in 2026

 • Work you can point at and say, “I did that.”

-This isn’t a ranked list.
-It’s a look at trades where women are not only showing up—but thriving.
+This isn’t a strict ranking, it’s a look at trades where women are not only showing up but thriving.
+Salaries below are median annual pay (BLS, May 2025), sorted from highest to lowest.

 Source: U.S. Bureau of Labor Statistics